 Access to Specialised Victim Support Services for Women with Disabilities who have experienced Violence

-This research is investigating violence against disabled women and their access to specialised women’s support services.
-Funded through the European Commission’s Daphne III programme and with international leadership from the Ludwig Boltzmann Institute, the project is running from 2013 to 2015 in four countries:
+This research investigated violence against disabled women and their access to specialised women’s support services.
+Funded through the European Commission’s Daphne III programme and with international leadership from the Ludwig Boltzmann Institute, the project ran from 2013 to 2015 in four countries:

 - Austria, (Ludwig Boltzmann Institute)